ArduinoDenis/wordpress_linux/README.md

-# Guide to Install HTTPS Certificate on a Linux Server
+# Guide to Installing WordPress on Linux

 ## Documentation

-For further information and detailed documentation, please refer to the [Documentation](https://docs.arduinodenis.com/github/diverse-coding-projects/diverse-coding-projects/https-certificate).
+For further information and detailed documentation, please refer to the [Documentation](https://docs.arduinodenis.com/github/diverse-coding-projects/diverse-coding-projects/wordpress-on-linux).

 ## License